code-423n4/2023-08-dopex-findings/data/Sathish9098-G.md

 ##

-## [G-] The result of a function calls should be cached rather than re-calling the function
+## [G-2] The result of a function calls should be cached rather than re-calling the function

 External calls are expensive